gathering/gondulapi-techo/README.md

 - Split station state "active" into "ready" and "in-use" or something and move timeslot binding to timeslot.
 - Get rid of the temporary "custom" endpoints.
 - The DB-layer Select() is nice for dynamic "where"s but makes joins, sorting, limiting etc. kinda impossible.
 Maybe split out the build-where part and allow using it in manual SQL queries?
+- Key-value set of variables for each station (e.g. IP addresses for use in docs templating).

 ## Miscellanea